Mips2648/jeedom-daemon-py/README.md

 ## Description

-This library provide everything needed to build a daemon for a plugin for Jeedom in python.
+This library provides everything needed to build a daemon for a plugin for Jeedom in python.
 It's possible to get a daemon skeleton by typing literally less than 5 lines of code.

 ## Requirements